ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Related Works

 Multiple access techniques are advancing rapidly towards the sixth-generation (6G), where approaches targeting efficient random access for a massive number of uncoordinated devices characterized by sporadic activity and short data packets are particularly relevant.
-Among the key technologies enabling massive communications, non-orthogonal multiple access (NOMA) and grant-free random access (GFRA) are anticipated to play a crucial role in meeting future demands \cite{ding2024next, clerckx2024multiple}.
-For example, in conventional GFRA, after receiving a beacon signal from the base station (BS), devices transmit their unique preambles over the same time-frequency resources.
-The BS then performs device activity detection, channel estimation, and data detection \cite{Liuliang, ke2020compressive}.
-To accommodate even a larger number of devices, unsourced massive access (UMA) introduces a shared preamble codebook, where the BS focuses on decoding the transmitted codewords from the shared codebook, without necessarily associating them to their respective transmitters \cite{polyanskiy2017perspective, Shao_UMA, shyianov2020massive, YongpengUMA, Durisi, tian2024design}.
-The term ``unsourced" signifies that messages are not tied to specific devices at the physical layer, though this ambiguity can be readily resolved at higher network layers \cite{liva2024unsourced}.
-To tackle the challenges posed by a massive number of devices or the large size of the preamble codebook under constrained communication resources, compressed sensing (CS) techniques have been widely adopted, as reviewed in \cite{ZhenMag}.
+Among the key technologies enabling massive communications, NOMA and grant-free random access (GFRA) are anticipated to play a crucial role in meeting future demands \cite{clerckx2024multiple}.